 - Making sure that the bedroom environment is dark, quiet, and relaxing

-A short and structured approach may be helpful for insomnia.
-Cognitive behavioural therapy (CBT-I) comprises six to eight sessions.
-Each of these involves cognitive, behavioural, and educational components, such as:
+A short and structured approach may be helpful for insomnia, cognitive behavioral therapy (CBT-I) comprises six to eight sessions.
+Each of these involves cognitive, behavioral, and educational components, such as: